Have you ever wondered why people do what they do?

 Director, Behavioral Sciences Major and Coordinator, Service-Learning Program

 - Marchelle Scarnier, Ph.D.
-(Assistant Professor of Psychology)
+(Associate Professor of Psychology)

 Chair, Social Sciences Division

 - Nickles Chittester, Ph.D.
-(Assistant Professor of Psychology)
+(Associate Professor of Psychology)

 Director, Psychology Major

 - College of Liberal Arts